Main Western railway line: History

 Beyond Dubbo, the railway opened up new land to European settlement, and was directly responsible for the development of townships.
 The line reached the future site of Narromine in 1883, and the railway station was the first building in the future settlement.
 The line reached the site of Nevertire in 1882, serving the nearby established village of Warren (a branch opened to Warren in 1898).
 Construction reached the site of Nyngan in 1883, with the nearby coach-stop village of Canonbar moving in its entirety to establish the town of Nyngan.
 Beyond Nyngan, the line swept across the plains in a straight line for 116 mi, then the longest stretch of straight railway line in the world.
 It reached the temporary terminus of Byrock in 1884 before reaching its final destination of Bourke in 1885.

 Wool and livestock was the main source of goods traffic on the line throughout its life.
 In the 1890s a severe drought caused a significant downturn in traffic.
 In the following decade a branch to Brewarrina (in 1901) increased its catchment while that to Walgett (in 1908) from another artery, reduced its catchment area.
 The line beyond Dubbo became loss-making in 1901, and continued that way throughout its existence.
 Tonnages increased following World War 2, but declined from the 1970s.
 Passenger services beyond Dubbo ended in 1974.

-Electrification reached Parramatta in 1928 and Penrith in 1955.
-In the 1950s, the section of the line over the Blue Mountains was electrified primarily as a means of easing the haulage of coal freight from the western coalfields to the coastal ports, but a by-product of this programme was the introduction of electric interurban passenger services as far west as Bowenfels, later cut back to the current terminus of Lithgow.
-Since the late 1990s goods trains are now exclusively diesel hauled, with the only electric trains being passenger services using double deck interurban cars.
+In 1949, the Joint Coal Board announced that coal production would dramatically increase within the next decade, and so the electrification of the Blue Mountains section of the Main West would be essential to meet this expected growth.
+Whilst a number of circumstances emerged during the early 1950s threatened to delay the project, in 1956, plans were pushed through so that the line over the Blue Mountains was electrified.
+Originally planned to reach as far as Wallerawang, the project was later truncated at Lithgow (Bowenfels) due to the expected growth in coal traffic failed meet expectations.
+Large exchange sidings were built at Wallerawang in order to cater for the expected traffic.
+The surplus equipment that had been ordered for the project between Lithgow (Bowenfels) and Wallerawang was later moved to the Central Coast, enabling the electrification of the Main North between Hornsby and Gosford.

+Electrification reached Parramatta in 1928 and Penrith in 1955, and reached Bowenfels on 9 June 1957, allowing the withdrawal of steam operations over the mountains.
+From this date, freight was hauled over the Blue Mountains by the Metropolitan-Vickers Beyer-Peacock built 46 class locomotives, later by the Commonwealth Engineering of Granville N.S.W built 85 Class, and then the Commonwealth Engineering of Granville N.S.W 86 Class.